mayonez1/sudoku/sudoku/Documentation.md

 <p>

-- <code>void Menu::showMain(std::ostream&) const</code> - prints the main menu to the desired ostream.
+- <code>void Menu::showMain()</code> - prints the main menu, and waits for a command.

-- <code>void Menu::showSettings(std::ostream&) const</code> - prints the settings menu to the desired ostream.
+- <code>void Menu::showSettings()</code> - prints the settings menu, and waits for a command.

-- <code>void Menu::showCommands(std::ostream&) const</code> - prints the commands menu to the desired ostream.
+- <code>void Menu::Difficulty()</code> - prints the difficulty menu, and waits for a command.

+- <code>void Menu::showGridScreen()</code> - responsible for refreshing and updating the program when the user has changed a value in the grid.
+Basically, prints the grid screen and waits for a command.

 </p>

-## ///PART 5 - driver.cpp - WIP///

-### Arguments

-<p>Currently, the user is able to use one argument in the command line to specify the location of the settings.txt file.
-An example of the argument in use would look something like this: <code>sudoku /path_to_settings/settings.txt</code>.
-If no argument is used the program will assume the settings.txt file is located at bin/settings/settings.txt.
-If more that one argument is used, then the program will use only the first argument.</p>

-### Future Additions

-<p>In the future, I would like to add support for a second command line argument that allows the user to choose a desired ostream, for example: <code>sudoku /path_to_settings/settings.txt cout</code> where cout is the desired ostream.